Got any questions?

-The following questions and answers were cut and pasted from emails we have received over the last couple of years.
-The questions are from potential customers seeking answers from us and are always asked prior to making any committment to hire us.
-For the sake of continuity and privacy we have sometimes inserted the proverbial: “Mrs Jones” when responding to our potential customer.
-If by chance, the question(s) you want answered are not covered here then please email or call us and we will get back to you immediately.
+The following frequently asked questions have been compiled from emails we have received over the last couple of years.
+The questions are from potential customers seeking answers from us and are always asked prior to making any commitment to hire us.
+For the sake of continuity and privacy, we have sometimes inserted the proverbial: “Mrs. Jones” when responding to our potential customer.
+If by chance, the question(s) you wanting answers are not covered, then please email or call us and we will get back to you immediately.

 Do you paint kitchen cabinetry?